 In 1928, the associative revolutionary comrades of Azad including Rajguru, Sukhdev, Bhagat Singh and Bhagwati Charan Vohra secretly reorganized the association to transform the Hindustan Republican Association into Hindustan Socialist Republic Army after the death of revolutionary leader Ram Prasad Bismil to achieve their primary objective of independence on the basis of socialist principle.

-On February 1931, Chandra Shekar was busy in meeting with revolutionary friends in Alfred park Allahabad and the vital source gave information about the whereabouts of Azad.
+In February 1931, Chandra Shekar was busy at meeting with revolutionary friends in Alfred park Allahabad and the vital source gave information about the whereabouts of Azad.

 The Park where the Azad died has been renamed Chandra Shekar Azad Park.
-Many colleges, school, roads and several other public institutes of India are also named after him to make him memorable.
+Many colleges, schools, roads and several other public institutes of India are also named after him to make him memorable.

 There are many numbers of films and television mini-series have been featured in India: